ScrippsCCBB/CCBBwebsite/docs/CCBB_pipelines/overview_signup.md

 Please follow the instructions and get access to our analysis pipelines:

 ###### Step1:
-As you will access our pipelines on Garibaldi, please get your account on Garibaldi by emailing hpc@scripps.edu (if you do not have one already).
+As you will access our pipelines on Garibaldi, please get your account on Garibaldi by emailing [HPC](mailto:hpc@scripps.edu) (if you do not have one already).

 ###### Step2:
 Setting up Workflow, an interface to access CCBB pipelines on Garibaldi: